Dodge: Pickups and medium to heavy trucks

-Ever since Dodge began building their cars in 1914, the company also offered light truck models.
+Since Dodge began building their cars in 1914, the company also offered light truck models.
 Initially, these were largely based on the existing passenger cars, but eventually gained their own chassis and body designs as the market matured.
-During the 1930s and 1940s, light- and medium-duty models were offered at first, then a heavy-duty range was added.
+During the 1930s and 1940s, light- and medium-duty models were offered, followed by a heavy-duty range.
 The very large, new Warren Truck Assembly plant was built in Michigan, just north of Detroit, and opened in 1938, producing Dodge trucks ever since.

-In 1936, Dodge's light, car-based trucks were crucially redesigned—not only receiving a new "Fore-Point" (similar to Cab Forward) design of the front side and cab—but especially, the old car frames were dropped and for the first time replaced by modern, truck-style chassis, with side rails welded to the cross members.
-These welded frames were from here on introduced on half-ton to one-ton rated trucks, expanding Dodge into a heavier truck market segment than before.
+In 1936, Dodge's light, car-based trucks were crucially redesigned—not only receiving a new "Fore-Point" (similar to cab forward) design of the front side and cab—but especially, the old car frames were dropped and for the first time replaced by modern, truck-style chassis, with side rails welded to the cross members.
+These welded frames were henceforth introduced on half- to one-ton rated trucks, expanding Dodge into a heavier truck market segment than before.

-In 1939 again, Dodge presented a completely redesigned line of pickups and trucks, with streamlined new, 'art-deco' front sheet metal styling.
+In 1939, Dodge presented a completely redesigned line of pickups and trucks, with streamlined, "art-deco" front sheet metal styling.
 Introducing the concept of "Job-Rated", Dodge tried to offer customers the truck that fit every job they were buying it for.
-From the 1939 'Job-Rated' trucks onwards, Dodge's light and medium trucks were built in its 'Mound Road" plant in Warren, Michigan.
+From the 1939 "Job-Rated" trucks onwards, Dodge's light and medium trucks were built in its "Mound Road" plant in Warren, Michigan.

 Following World War II and the successful application of four-wheel drive to the truck line, Dodge introduced a civilian version that it called the Power Wagon.
-At first, based almost exactly on the military-type design, variants of the standard truck line were eventually given 4WD and the same "Power Wagon" name.
+Initially based almost exactly on the military-type design, variants of the standard truck line were eventually given 4WD and the same "Power Wagon" name.

 Dodge was among the first to introduce car-like features to its trucks, adding the plush Adventurer package during the 1960s and offering sedan-like space in its Club Cab bodies of the 1970s.
 Declining sales and increased competition during the 1970s eventually forced the company to drop its medium- and heavy-duty models, an arena the company has only recently begun to reenter.

-Dodge introduced what they called the "Adult Toys" line to boost its truck sales in the late 1970s, starting with the limited edition Lil' Red Express pickup (featuring, a 360 c.i. police interceptor engine and visible big rig-style exhaust stacks).
+Dodge introduced what they called the "Adult Toys" line to boost its truck sales in the late 1970s, starting with the limited edition Lil' Red Express pickup (featuring a 360 c.i. police interceptor engine and visible big rig-style exhaust stacks).
 Later came the more widely available Warlock.
 Other "Adult Toys" from Dodge included the "Macho Power Wagon" and "Street Van".

 As part of a general decline in the commercial vehicle field during the 1970s, Dodge eliminated their LCF Series heavy-duty trucks in 1975, along with the Bighorn and medium-duty D-Series trucks, and affiliated S Series school buses were dropped in 1978.
-On the other hand, Dodge produced several thousand pickups for the United States Military under the CUCV program from the late 1970s into the early 1980s.
+Meanwhile, it produced several thousand pickups for the United States military under the CUCV program from the late 1970s into the early 1980s.